 Be strong and dependable

 Personally, I think this is the most important quality when you travel with elders.
 Always be very well prepared prior to each trip.
 When in doubt, be very ready to ask around.
 You are the only person the whole group can depend on.
-Otherwise, it would be a better to ask your sibling(s) or cousin(s) along to help share the responsibilities.
+Otherwise, it would be better to ask your sibling(s) or cousin(s) along to help share the responsibilities.

 HAN-dy tip: Always get a local SIM card – with internet services, we can resolve most of the problems.